Our floxed CDKL5 mice for conditional knockout studies are now available from the Jackson laboratory for free distribution and share.

 Progress and Financial Reports

-Award recipients must provide IFCR with a brief narrative 6-month progress report due on the 15th day of the 6th month following commencement of the award.
+Award recipients must provide IFCR with a brief narrative progress report due <insert terms> following commencement of the award.
 Second year funding of two-year awards is contingent upon the timely submission of a non-competitive scientific year-end progress report satisfactory to IFCR.
-This report is due no later than 12 months after the commencement of the award, and shall delineate the objectives and accomplishments of the project to date.
+This report is due no later than 12 months after the commencement of the award and shall delineate the objectives and accomplishments of the project to date.
 The progress report shall also highlight unanticipated problems or substantial deviations from the research timetable outlined in the original Research Proposal.
-An interim financial report signed by the responsible administrative official at the Sponsoring Institution should accompany the progress report.
+An interim financial report should accompany the year-end progress report.

 The Principal Investigator shall be responsible for submitting a Final Progress Report to IFCR no later than sixty days after the termination of the grant.
 The Final Progress Report should delineate (a) the objectives and significant findings of the research, (b) future directions suggested by the research, (c) if a proposal based on the IFCR-funded research is being submitted to the NIH or other entity for additional funding, and (d) a listing of publications in preparation, submitted or in press stemming from the research.
 A Final Report of Expenditures signed by the responsible administrative official at the Sponsoring Institution should accompany the Final Progress Report along with a refund of any unexpended balance of awarded IFCR funds.